howerj/httpc/readme.md

    - Allowing Unix line termination to be used instead of the proper line termination, but still accepting both.
    - By making all comparisons on text fields case insensitive (ASCII only).
+* [ ] Perform optimizations on code
+  - [ ] Reduce number of logging format strings
+  - [ ] Allocate small buffers on the stack, then move to heap if needed amount becomes too big.
+* [ ] Add more assertions
+  - Pre and post conditions
+  - Assert buffer indices within bounds
 * [ ] Implement a subset of the [cURL][] command line options such as '-X', and more.
 Using a structure like this: